moehoshio/NekoLauncher/readme.md

 ## Neko Launcher

-Nelc (Neko launcher or NekoLc) is a modern, customizable cross-platform launcher program framework.
+Nekolc (Neko launcher or NeLc) is a modern, customizable cross-platform launcher program framework.
 It aims to lower the software usage barrier, making it user-friendly and straightforward to operate.
 It can launch any object, wrapping around anything, and includes self-updating and automatic software content updates.
 This is also my first project learning C++ for nearly a year.
 The project is still in development, and any constructive ideas are welcome.